SAMMISolutions/docs/doc_posts/_components/deck-app.md

 {:class='table table-primary'}

 For wait commands, target a single Client Name when possible.
 If a wait command is sent to all clients, every client receives the same `requestId`, but SAMMI only needs one `InputRequestReply`.

+`timeoutAfter` is always intended to be a number of milliseconds.
+Use `0` for no timeout.
+A `TriggerButton` response with `requestSuccess: true` only confirms that SAMMI accepted the trigger request; the Deck App should still wait for the separate `op: 6` event before showing a prompt.

 ##### Deck App: Switch Deck